The Voter Trap

 In October the Populists reached for the racial frame themselves,

-and offering that voter both halves of his ideal on one ticket.
-It
+offering that voter both halves of her ideal on one ticket.
+It could

-could not be believed: four years of visibly governing across the
+not be believed: four years of governing across the color line fixed

 The election was held November 8, 1898: the Democratic vote for